OpenLiberty/devfile-stack-samples/jpa/README.md

 Notice you are re-directed to the PersonList.xhtml page, where your data is displayed having been input to the postgreSQL database and retrieved for display purposes.
 ![Create Person xhtml page](../../assets/displayPeople.png)

-You may inspect the database instance itself and query the table to see the data in place by using the postgreSQL command line tool, psql.
+You may inspect the database instance itself and query the table to see the data in place by using the postgreSQL command line tool, **psql** .

-Navigate to the pod containing your db from the Openshift Console
+Navigate to the pod containing your db from the OpenShift Console

 Click on the terminal tab.

 At the terminal prompt access psql for your database